anima-wg/signed-grasp/draft-carpenter-anima-grasp-ext-sign.md

 which unlike GRASP unicast messages, cannot be protected with TLS.
 To mitigate any risk of malicious M_FLOOD messages, this document specifies a method of cryptographically signing such messages.

+This version describes two approaches, one of which should be chosen for
+standardization:
+signing the message as a whole, or signing just the embedded objective(s).

 Preparing this specification revealed a weakness in the way RFC 8990 describes extensibility by the addition of new options to GRASP messages.